gnarzilla/deadmesh/README.md

 - Transparent fragmentation & reassembly over Meshtastic LoRa packets, with per-chunk unique packet IDs to defeat firmware-level deduplication on multi-chunk sessions
 - Full MITM proxy with caching, compression, ad-blocking, rate-limiting
 - Works with off-the-shelf Meshtastic hardware
-- Truly off-grid: solar-powered nodes can relay traffic across kilometers
 - Real-time embedded dashboard with live mesh visibility (nodes, SNR, positions, telemetry, chat)
 - Connection pooling + TLS session reuse to minimize airtime

 The goal is giving your Meshtastic network the capabilities of a satellite terminal, running on $30 hardware with zero monthly fees.
+Dial-up speeds but on the mesh, peer-to-peer, ISP free.

 ## Why This Exists